An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Introduction and Related Work

-To address this gap, in this paper, we introduce a two-stage curriculum learning (TCL) framework specifically designed for sequence labeling tasks.
+To address this gap, in this paper, we introduce a dual-stage curriculum learning (DCL) framework specifically designed for sequence labeling tasks.
 The first stage is data-level CL, where we train a basic teacher model on all available training data, aiming to alleviate the cold start problem of the student model.
 The second stage is model-level CL, where we start training the student model on a selected subset of the teacher model and gradually expand the training subset by considering the difficulty of the data and the state of the student model.
-Furthermore, we explore different difficulty metrics for sequence labeling tasks within the TCL framework.
+Furthermore, we explore different difficulty metrics for sequence labeling tasks within the DCL framework.
 These metrics include a pre-defined metric, such as sentence length, and model-aware metrics, namely Top-N least confidence (TLC), Maximum normalized log-probability (MNLP), and Bayesian uncertainty (BU).
-Finally, we choose the classical sequence labeling tasks, Chinese word segmentation and part-of-speech tagging, to validate our proposed approach.
+Finally, we choose the classical sequence labeling tasks, Chinese word segmentation (CWS), part-of-speech (POS) tagging, and named entity recognition (NER), to validate our proposed approach.